 Once these are dimensions, you can drag Lon onto your Columns shelf and Lat onto your Rows shelf.
 You’ll now see your data on a map of San Francisco (if you dragged Lat to Columns and Lon to Rows, you’ll see your data in a chart instead of a map):

 It can be a little hard to see, but those are thousands of blue dots mapped onto the San Francisco peninsula with the surrounding water of the San Francisco Bay.
 Feel free to zoom in to take a closer look.

 There are lots of types of crime in this dataset, so let’s focus on a few that are more interesting.

-Go back to SFIncidents.incidents virtual dataset and select “Keep Only” from the transformation menu for the Categories column:
+Click Edit to open the virtual dataset in edit mode.
+Now select “Keep Only” from the transformation menu for the Categories column: